Seteco/Somorrostro/Home.md

 As with all open source projects, **the more people using it, the better the project is**.
 Spreading the word costs you nothing and helps the project improve.
 It is the minimum you should give back for using a project that has thousands of hours of work in it and you get it for free.

+Also important is to **open github issues** for the things that are not working well for you.
+This will help us make netdata better.

 These are others areas we need help:

 - _Can you code?_